sero-cash/go-sero/README.md

 ### Programatically interfacing sero nodes

-As a developer, sooner rather than later you'll want to start interacting with sero and the Ethereum network via your own programs and not manually through the console.
+As a developer, sooner rather than later you'll want to start interacting with sero and the Sero network via your own programs and not manually through the console.
 To aid this, sero has built-in support for a JSON-RPC based APIs ([standard APIs](https://github.com/ethereum/wiki/wiki/JSON-RPC) and [sero specific APIs](https://github.com/sero-cash/go-sero/wiki/Management-APIs)).
 These can be